 How to Know What to Use

-By contrast, you’ll usually (but not always) want to stay away from anything that says the flavor is delicate or light.
-Those are best enjoyed alone, or in the very least, with less milk than a latte calls for.
+By contrast, you’ll usually (but not always) want to stay away from anything that says the flavor profile is delicate or light.
+Those are best enjoyed alone, or at the very least, with less milk than a latte calls for.